 # The Repo Is The Company

-The playbook for putting your entire business inside a single repository.
-What changes when LLMs become better at running departments than SaaS dashboards ever were.
+The playbook for putting your entire business inside a single folder on your computer — and letting AI run it.
+What changes when AI gets better at running departments — sales, marketing, support — than the software you've been paying for.

 01